The Albert Park Circuit: A Detailed Lap on Foot

 Turn 6 marks the start of the second sector of the lap, a long sweeping back straight needlessly punctuated by two chicanes.
 Being closer to the water and lined with palms, it’s more scenic too.
 Traffic was also a lot heavier and I had to be careful when I crossed the road for photographs.

 The chicanes were built as extensions from the road and they were the only places I could stand safely.
 The first of these, Turn 8, is a right-left which opens up.
 It was where one Flying Finn forced another into making an error last year.

 The weather during the Australian Grand Prix can vary wildly from one season to the next, and so does the grip that the track provides.
 One year it can be a scorcher in which the tyres only last 10 laps (2009 and 2014), and the next year it can be cold and wet (2010).
 It’s not the best race to deduce the pecking order from, and it can throw up a few surprises.
-In the last 5 editions, the race winner went on to clinch the championship only once.

 The second chicane is the opposite of the previous one – a fast left followed by a tighter right-hand turn.
 It is easy to run wide but the exit speed is important as it leads to another overtaking opportunity at the end of the short straight.

 The track splits from the main road at Turn 13 and heads back into the park.
 A sharp right is followed by a sweeping right, a hairpin left and a final medium speed right in quick succession.
 The car moves across the track several times to follow the ideal racing line and having a lot of aerodynamic grip helps.

 That takes us back onto the pit straight to complete a lap of the Albert Park circuit.
 Somebody had a close shave with the wall as he tried a little too much speed through the last corner.
 With any luck, he would have clocked a lap time of around 1 min 23 s.
 I was 20 times slower than that, photo stops notwithstanding.